Mortise and Tenon Joint

 Methods for Cutting the Mortise and Tenon

-There are a number of different methods that can be used for cutting a mortise and tenon, which we will look at.
-Depending on the tools available, the joint being made and the skill of the woodworker, any of these may be used in combination.
+Several different methods can be used for cutting a mortise and tenon, which we will look at.
+Depending on the tools available, the joint being made, and the skill of the woodworker, any of these may be used in combination.

 Always start with a clean cut, square end.
-Never assume that boards which come from the lumberyard are square.
+Never assume that boards that come from the lumberyard are square.
 It’s best to cut them square, just to be sure.

 Method #1 – Cutting by Hand